FOUNDATIONS

 -

 I will send out reminder emails prior to each session with specific props that will be helpful.
-These may include a yoga bolster, block, blanket, or other props to support the body during any yin yoga or restorative practices.
-You also may wish to bring a journal, pen, or drawing supplies.
+These may include a yoga bolster, block, blanket, or other props to support the body during the yin yoga practice.
+You also may wish to bring a journal, pen, or drawing supplies for integration/note-taking.
 Beyond that, I would recommend making sure your space feels cozy and comfortable to you, and that you have made arrangements so that there will be limited disturbances during sessions.

 Have questions?
 Send me an email and I’ll get back to you personally.